jaredjbarnes/clarity-pattern-parser/README.md

 Do not use "^" at the beginning or "$" at the end of your regular expression.
 If you are creating a regular expression that is concerned about the beginning and end of the text you should probably just use a regular expression.

 ## And
-And is a way to make a sequence pattern.
-And accepts any other patterns as children, even other and patterns.
+The "And" pattern is a way to make a sequence pattern.
+And accepts any other patterns as children, even other "And" patterns.
 ```ts
 import { And, Literal } from "clarity-pattern-parser";